iknow1988/acs-hackathon/README.md

 ### Running the Tracker
 - Run the monitor from cmd > python social_distance_monitor.py

+### Running the Notification System which sends ping automatically to stakeholders using queuing service
 - Run the notification system > python receive.py

 ### Front end